hangcidu/hangcidu.github.io/_pages/early-type_bars.md

 comments: true
 ---

-I am collaborating with **Dr. Yunpeng Jin** on **an environmental dependence of early-type bars using observational and simulation data**.
+I am working on **an environmental dependence of early-type bars using observational and simulation data**.
 Please email me if there are any potential collaboration opportunities.

 ## Paper I